ApolloAuto/apollo/modules/perception/README.md

 constructs a bipartite graph and uses Hungarian algorithm to find the best detection-to-track matching via minimizing the distance cost.
 It solves the assignment problem within O(n\^3) time complexity.
-To boost its computing performance, Hungarian algorithm is implemented after cutting original bipartite graph into subgraphs, by deleting vertices with distance greater than a reasonable maximum distance threshold.
+To boost its computing performance, the Hungarian algorithm is implemented after cutting original bipartite graph into subgraphs, by deleting vertices with distance greater than a reasonable maximum distance threshold.